onqtam/headjack/src/ledger_of_record.md

 Leaving an authentic digital footprint and path
 -->

-# The ledger of record
+# History 2.0: the ledger of record

-In the current web documents are [host-certified](information_ecology.md#the-host-centric-web--its-decay) and we refer to data by location instead of contents.
+In the current web documents are [host-certified](host_centric.md#the-host-centric-web--its-decay) and we refer to data by location instead of contents.
 Here we'll expand on problems with the status quo and list the benefits of building a [web of trust](https://en.wikipedia.org/wiki/Web_of_trust) at web-scale through [data-centric](host_vs_data_centric.md) addressing & [self-authenticating](https://en.wikipedia.org/wiki/Self-authenticating_document) documents tied to identity.

 <!-- toc -->